Imhotep (The Mummy): The Mummy TV series (2001–2003)

 In the animated television series simply titled The Mummy, based on the 1999 and 2001 films, he is voiced by Jim Cummings and is again the main antagonist.
 Unlike the films, he is able to speak modern English in this series.
 Many years ago, Imhotep was the high priest of Osiris who wanted to rule the world.
 He was already the keeper of the Scrolls of Thebes.
 When he was about to steal the Manacle of Osiris, the Pharaoh sent his royal guards to intercept him and sentence him to be mummified alive.
 Years later, Imhotep was resurrected by Colin Weasler, despite his co-worker Evy's attempt to destroy him.
 He plots to seek the Scrolls of Thebes in order to remove the Manacle of Osiris from Alex.
 Having both would allow him to rule the world unchallenged.
 In the first season finale, when it comes to the fight in the Paris catacombs where the Scrolls of Thebes are, he does regain them before they end up being destroyed by Alex using the Manacle's power to bring a torch underneath the Scrolls of Thebes to set them on fire, ensuring neither side has them.
 Though he was thought dead when fighting the Minotaur within the flooding catacombs, Imhotep managed to survive and strove to find other ways to conquer the world.
+During the second season, he manages to resurrect his long-lost love, an evil priestess Anck-su-namun and has an alliance with other antagonists such as Nizam Toth.
+In the series finale, "The Reckoning", Imhotep steals the medallion of Medjai to access Duat (the underworld in ancient Egyptian mythology) and form the army of the dead.
+During the battle, Alex unlocks the "power within" from the medallion and throws Imhotep into the underworld.